NorthStarUAS/rc-flight-legacy/README.md

 * A sophisticated route management and waypoint following system.

-* A sophisticated circle hold system that holds precise circles even in strong winds.
+* A circle hold system that holds precise circles even in strong winds.

 * A flexible/configurable PID-based control system.
 Several controller options are available including a classic PID controller